DimeZilla/terminus-env-extend/README.md

-# TERMINUS MYSQL
+# Terminus Environment Extend Plugin

 A terminus plugin that will locally run mysql commands on your site environment's databases.
+This plugin was built in bash on Windows and should work in any linux environment that has mysql-cli and sftp.

-# NOT ACTIVELY SUPPORTED
+# Other plugins with similar functions:

 See [terminus pancakes](https://github.com/terminus-plugin-project/terminus-pancakes-plugin)

 ## Requirments